A Guide to the Differences Between the Spanish Verbs Ser and Estar

 Ella está muy hermosa esta noche.

-Here I am giving the subject a non-permanent characteristic.
+Here we’re describing a non-permanent characteristic.
 Maybe she’s not usually this pretty!

 Situation 5: Location